Hoverbear/rust-education-paper/paper.md

 * Trait-based generics
 * Pattern matching
 * Type inference
-* Minimal runtime (removable @no-std)
+* Minimal runtime (removable, @no-std)
 * Efficient C bindings
 * Robust static analysis

 It accomplishes these features through a number of novel features largely built off it's type system and the borrow checker.
 Both will be covered below.
-The Rust community has been working to firmly position Rust as a powerful tool for programming in the large @uls.
+The Rust community has been working to firmly position Rust as a powerful tool for programming in the large (@uls).

 ## Rust Basics